 The loss of habitat caused by fires is a big threat to the scarlet macaw population.
 That nest you visited is a very good nest.
 It’s active every year.
 If the fire had taken it, it would have been a great loss because it’s a nest that is active year after year.
 We always get the chicks to fly from there.
 It’s very easy to monitor because it’s so close, too.

-Mongabay: What strategies is WCS taking to help bolster the scarlet macaw population?
+Mongabay: What strategies are WCS taking to help bolster the scarlet macaw population?

 Luis Fernando Guerra: The idea for us is to work with the populations on-site—which is here in the jungle—and to get more chicks to fly.
 Normally the macaws put three to four eggs in each nest but not at the same time.
 The third chick sometimes dies because the macaws are feeding the two older ones, and the smaller one almost never gets food.
 We’ve started to work a little on species management.
 We take the third bird, feed it in this laboratory over here and then we look for an adoptive nest, other nests where maybe there is only one chick, of about the same age, and we place the chick there.